← Back to ResourcesBreed Guides

 MVD-aware breeders?

-Annual cardiologist echo (not GP auscultation), CKCSC ethics (no breeding before 30mo), MRI for SM.
-Most breeders DON'T do this.
-Adult rescue Cavalier with cardiac echo by your vet often better risk management.
+Look for an annual cardiologist echo (not just GP auscultation), CKCSC breeding ethics (no breeding before 30 months), and MRI for SM.
+Most breeders don't do this.
+An adult rescue Cavalier with a cardiac echo by your own vet is often better risk management.

 Episodic falling syndrome?